-I first created Seek & Spell Challenge as a fun seat work activity for my 5th graders to be used on special days, like the the morning of a field trip or the day before a holiday because it had a calming effect on the class and my students enjoyed it.
-But when I noticed how much my students’ spelling and foundational reading skills were improving, I started including it as a regular work work activity in my literacy centers.
+I originally created Seek & Spell Challenge as a fun seat work activity for my 5th graders to be used on special days, like the the morning of a field trip or the day before a holiday because it had a calming effect on the class and my students enjoyed it.
+But when I noticed how much my students’ spelling and reading skills were improving, I started including it as a regular work work activity in my literacy centers.
 The results were even more amazing when I used it weekly!

 What Teachers Love About Seek & Spell Challenge

 I loved reading the feedback from field testers who shared why they found the program to be so powerful.
 It was so validating to learn that what I had experienced in my classroom was happening in other classrooms, too.
 Here’s what a few of teachers shared with me:

 Seek & Spell Challenge engaged my students and encouraged “real thinking” about words and their spelling.
 I loved watching teams of two work together and brainstorm and then check the word wall or their “quick words” for correct spelling.
 Having to find the “Mystery Word” was the bonus!
 The kids loved this concept and it provided a nice challenge for those who needed it.
 Manipulating the letters is important for student growth as it provides practice and exposure that they need as spellers, writers, and readers. ~ Cheryl Jordan, 2nd Grade

 My students loved Seek & Spell Challenge!
 I had them work individually and then with a partner.
 They enjoyed comparing the words they each had made, finding those that were the same and those that were different.
 They saw that they could rearrange the letters in each other’s “big” words and make smaller words too.
 I know there are similar word work activities; however, this packet is much more thoroughly put together and easier to prepare and use in the classroom. ~ Cheryl Barrios, 3rd and 4th Grade